share424/sixbot/README.md

 # Installation
 1. clone this repo `git clone https://github.com/share424/sixbot`
-2. install the requirements `pip install requirements.txt`
+2. install the requirements `pip install -r requirements.txt`
 3. Done :)

 # How to use?